by Warren Camp

 When, where, to whom, and why were these two letters written?

 When?
-Although no explicit date for when the letters were written, the Books of 1st and 2nd Peter were likely written between AD 60 and 65.
-Tradition places the death of Peter in AD 64, during the Neronic persecutions of Christians in Rome.
+Although no explicit date for when the letters were written, the epistles of 1st and 2nd Peter were likely written between AD 60 and 68.
 The contents of the first epistle, reflecting impending persecutions, suggest a date shortly before Peter’s death.
 For his second epistle, Christian historian, Eusebius, places Peter’s martyrdom in Rome during the period of Nero’s persecution (AD 64–68).
 Therefore, it’s likely that 2 Peter was written between AD 65 and 68.

 Where?
 The tradition regarding Peter’s residence and death at Rome is very strong.
 Regarding where he might have written his first letter, some historians believe that it was written in Babylon (literally, 1 Pet.
 5:13 NLT,) yet some say that Babylon figuratively represents Rome, since Rome was then the capital of the world, as Babylon had been in the past.
 There’s no scriptural evidence documenting from where he wrote his first letter.
 The second letter is assumed by several commentators to have been written in Rome, where Peter was subsequently imprisoned and thereafter slain under Nero’s orders.
 Irrespective of its actual place of origin, the second epistle is the work of a man under sentence, writing to a suffering church that he was unable to physically visit.
 It’s not known why he’d been relocated to Rome where he became a martyr.
 Indeed, much about the last days of this apostle involves great uncertainty.